 - Due to the lack of trust, very little data is shared amongst financial institutions.
 Blockchain reduces this trust deficit and can allow seamless transfer of digital assets within a business network and better sharing of data across businesses.

-- Creation of secured, shared data with common standards - a public distributed ledger that keeps a record of all financial transactions.
+- Creation of secured, shared data with common standards - a public distributed ledger that allows automatic synchronization and removes inefficiencies due to variations in internal processes and data formats within the systems at different institutions.

 Impact on Public Key Infrastructure (PKI)